Updated November 14, 2020; Created May 21, 2020

-2.1 The clinic area is small, including reception.
-RMT and patient will try to keep as much space as possible between them at all times.
-Physical distancing is not possible in the reception room.
+2.1 The clinic area is small and, most of the time, does not allow for 2 metres of distance between RMT and patient.
+Both RMT and patient will try to keep as much space as possible between them.

-2.3 Patients are required to have all forms complete before entering the clinic.
+2.3 Patients are required to have all forms and screens/surveys complete before entering the clinic.

-2.5 Patient may enter clinic once survey is complete, and the door is unlocked.
+2.4 Patient may enter the clinic once their at-appointment-time screening survey is complete (this screening is emailed 15 minutes before appointment for you to do in the parking lot before you enter).
 If the door is still locked, I am still preparing for you.
-The chairs in reception have been removed.

 WASHROOM FOR PATIENT USE

-2.8 All contact points in the washroom will be cleaned and disinfected after every patient use.
+2.6 All contact points in the washroom will be disinfected after every patient use.
 The washroom has been equipped with a touchless soap dispenser, touchless paper towel dispenser and foot pedal trash can.

-2.9 Hand washing protocols are posted in washroom.
+2.7 Hand washing protocols are posted in the washroom.